 What happens to a reorg on Ethereum?

 Ethereum currently uses a Proof-of-Work consensus mechanism.
 Ethereum uses a fork chain rule called the “longest chain rule,” meaning that when a client is shown two blockchains, it chooses the one with the most difficulty.
 This is done by comparing the sum of difficulty within all the blocks in the chain itself.

 The Ethereum Beacon Chain recently experienced a reorg that could lead to potential security risks.
-The Beacon Chain introduces native staking, which is the main component of the Proof-of-Stake consensus model Ethereum is aiming to adopt.
+The Beacon Chain introduces native staking, which is the main component of the Proof-of-Stake consensus model Ethereum has adopted.
 The reorg within Ethereum lasted seven blocks, which is one of the longest reorgs in years.
-Since the Ethereum Merge is a delicate process, a reorg in the Beacon Chain could lead to further delays within the Merge.

 Martin Köppelmann, the CEO and co-founder of Gnosis, was one of the people to tweet what he had observed within this seven-block reorg.